jamesplease/materialish/docs/src/home/index.md

 ## Getting Started

-We encourage anyone newcomers to start off by reading the [philosophy](/philosophy) of the library.
+We encourage newcomers to start off by reading the [philosophy](/philosophy) of the library.
-Understanding the library's goals will help you set your expectations.
+Understanding the library's goals will help you set your expectations about what Materialish is, and just as importantly, what it is not.

 Once you have read about the project's philosophy, you are ready to install it.